febinbellamy/e-commerce-app/README.md

 - Add and remove products from the cart
 - Stripe API payment integration for checkout
 - Authentication using JSON Web Tokens
-- An admin dashboard for adding and removing products
+- An admin dashboard for adding, updating, and removing products

 ## Technologies used